carlosfranzreb/private_knnvc/README.md

 We provide all model weights as a release in this repository.
 You can also find the code for training the phone and duration predictors in the folder "train_predictors".

-## VPC 2024 results

-In the ZIP file "vpc_results.zip" you will find the VPC 2024 results of our experiments.
-We have also summarized the most important results in the CSV file called "vpc_results.csv".

-These results were used to create the figures for the paper with the notebook "vpc_results.ipynb".
-It is not very informative, we include it only for reproducibility purposes.
-You may need to install some Python packages for it to run.´

 ## How to reproduce our experiments

+We have summarized the most important results in the CSV file called "vpc_results.csv".

 The model is implemented to work with the [SpAnE framework](https://github.com/carlosfranzreb/spkanon_eval).
 All datasets required by the VPC evaluation are anonymized with SpAnE.
 Then, the datafiles for the VPC 2024 evaluation are created and the evaluation is run.